ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Which platform is better for beginners, MT4 or MT5?

-MT5 is more widely supported by the developer.
+MT5 is more widely supported by the developer and my suggestion for a beginner who has yet to begin learning either platform.
 Brokers often offer a larger range of markets and better pricing (for trading costs and spreads) on their MT5 offering than what is available using MT4 (this of course depends on your broker and your individual trading account).

 How does MetaTrader compare to cTrader?